Nexmo/nexmo-developer/_documentation/en/conversation/guides/jwt-acl.md

 It is not necessary to provide users with the permissions to access all of these paths.
 For instance, if a user was not going to upload or receive push notifications, you could create a JWT without including the `/*/applications/**`or `/*/push/**` paths.

-## Vonage Client Libraries
+## Vonage Server SDKs

 ### CLI

-Currently, you can use the beta version of the [Nexmo CLI](https://github.com/Vonage/nexmo-cli/tree/beta) to create a JWT [including the appropriate claims](https://github.com/Vonage/nexmo-cli/tree/beta#jwt)
+Currently, you can use the beta version of the [Nexmo CLI](https://github.com/Nexmo/nexmo-cli/tree/beta) to create a JWT [including the appropriate claims](https://github.com/Nexmo/nexmo-cli/tree/beta#jwt)

 ```sh
 nexmo jwt:generate ./private.key sub=jamie exp=$(($(date +%s)+86400)) acl='{"paths":{"/*/users/**":{},"/*/conversations/**":{},"/*/sessions/**":{},"/*/devices/**":{},"/*/image/**":{},"/*/media/**":{},"/*/applications/**":{},"/*/push/**":{},"/*/knocking/**":{}}}' application_id=YOUR_APP_ID